kristianmandrup/artifactor/Readme.md

           remove.json
 ```

 There are similar requests for the other artefacts.

-For starters simply try sending the requests using `CURL` or a similar HTTP Request tool.
-Then add real test suites using [mocha](https://mochajs.org)

 ## License